- It creates ongoing predictable cash flow.

 – How to prepare your board and leaders to understand the long term impact of monthly giving

-So if you want some help setting up a sustainable, reliable cash flow from monthly giving, do check out the Virtual Master Class.
+So if you want some help setting up a sustainable, reliable cash flow from monthly giving, do check out our Virtual Master Classes on Monthly Giving.

-If you are a member of my INSIDERS professional development community, this Master Class is already included in your subscription.
+If you are a member of my INSIDERS professional development community, these Master Classes are already included in your subscription.

 Please do take advantage of the tremendous opportunities that a monthly giving program can offer your nonprofit.